drupalprojects/webform/README.md

 ### Goals

-- A comprehensive webform and survey building solution for Drupal 8.
+- A comprehensive form and survey building solution for Drupal 8.
-- A stable, maintainable, and tested API for building webforms and handling submission.
+- A stable, maintainable, and tested API for building forms and handling submission.
-- A pluggable/extensible API for custom webform elements and submission handling.
+- A pluggable/extensible API for custom form elements and submission handling.

 ### Demo